louisabraham/cfrgame/README.md

-# A game of competition over risk
+# A game of Competition for Risk

-Code for the paper "A game of competition over risk". [pdf](https://github.com/louisabraham/corgame/blob/master/paper/article.pdf)
+Code for the paper "A game of Competition for Risk". [pdf](https://github.com/louisabraham/cfrgame/blob/master/paper/article.pdf)